adelriosantiago/papupu/README.md

 # PaPuPu (Patch, Publish, Push)

-PaPuPu is simply a shortcut for `npm version PAtch && npm PUblish && git PUsh`.
+PaPuPu is simply a shortcut for `npm version patch && npm publish && git push`.
 When you do a small improvement in your NPM packages and you want to publish a new patch quickly.

 ## Usage